bacalhau-project/bacalhau/docs/examples/model-inference/Openai-Whisper/index.md

         path: /outputs

-Since there is no error we can’t see any error instead we see the state of our job to be complete, that means we can download the results! we create a temporary directory to save our results

-To Download the results of your job, run
+To download the results of your job, run the following command:

----

-the following command:

 ```bash